Scientists Gave MDMA to Octopuses—and What Happened Was Profound

 You’re probably curious: did the octopuses freak out?
 The scientists didn’t discuss such behavior in the paper, because it’s hard to quantify without anthropomorphizing the octopuses—Dölen warned me that the following is anecdotal evidence and not scientific observation.
 But yes, the octopuses acted like they took ecstasy.
 At first, when they received a little too much MDMA, they breathed erratically and turned white.
 But on lower doses, one animal “looked like it was doing water ballet,” swimming around with outstretched arms.
 Another spent part of the time doing flips, and another seemed especially interested in minor sounds and smells.

-“This was such an incredible paper, with a completely unexpected and almost unbelievable outcome,” Judit Pugnor, a postdoctoral researcher at the University of Oregon not involved in the study, told Gizmodo.
+“This was such an incredible paper, with a completely unexpected and almost unbelievable outcome,” Judit Pungor, a postdoctoral researcher at the University of Oregon not involved in the study, told Gizmodo.
 “To think that an animal whose brain evolved completely independently from our own reacts behaviorally in the same way that we do to a drug is absolutely amazing.”

 There are limitations to the study, of course.
 Dölen pointed out that seven octopuses isn’t a large enough sample size to show differences between how males and females react to MDMA.
 She’d like to further test the changes in behavior, as well as what happens if they block the serotonin transmitter before giving the MDMA.
 Such a test would convince Dölen that she was really seeing the affects of MDMA on serotonin transporters.
-Pugnor also wanted to test whether the drug would have different effects on octopuses of varying ages, or whether an octopus’s upbringing changed its sociality.
+Pungor also wanted to test whether the drug would have different effects on octopuses of varying ages, or whether an octopus’s upbringing changed its sociality.

 Advertisement